 The company operates and holds a 100 percent interest in offshore Blocks EPP44 and EPP45 in the Bight Basin.
-Processing and interpretation of the 3-D seismic data acquired in 2015 continued through 2016.
+In October 2017, the company discontinued the exploration program and informed the Government of Australia of the company's intent to exit from the Bight Basin.

 New Zealand Chevron holds a 50 percent interest and operates three deepwater exploration permits in the offshore Pegasus and East Coast basins.
-Acquisition of 2-D and 3-D seismic data commenced in late 2016 and is expected to be completed in second quarter 2017.
+Acquisition of 3-D seismic data was completed in second quarter 2017, and processing of the data is continuing.